MOptom Master of Optometry

 - An opportunity to develop your skills with surrogate patients before entering work settings

 - The incorporation of the College of Optometrists’ pre-registration year means that upon completion of your degree you will be a registered Optometrist

 - Access to a variety of practice placements including placements in hospitals

-- At the end of your degree, you will be eligible for membership of the General Optical Council, allowing you to practice professionally within the UK.
+- At the end of your degree, you will be eligible for full registration with the General Optical Council, allowing you to practice professionally within the UK.